dataontap/gorse/README.md

 We provide global eSIM connectivity, automation, network services intelligence and network optimization features through a unified ecosystem in a public cloud.
 Our data servers are located colely in North America: N.Virginia, USA and in Montreal, Canada.
 We use Full MVNO type of connectivity in the USA, Mexico and in Canada soon hopefully.

-We use Firebase authentication, Gemini 1.5 Flash for AI, NeonDB for Postgresql databases, ElevenLabs for voice synthesis, Bitchat for fallback connectivity and Ethereum blockchain integration.
+We use Firebase authentication, Gemini 1.5 Flash for AI, NeonDB for Postgresql databases, Resend for professional email delivery, ElevenLabs for voice synthesis, Bitchat for fallback connectivity and Ethereum blockchain integration.
 Full list of integrations below.

 ### 🚀 Live Platform